Home Appliance Maintenance Tips for Longer Lifespan

 • Dirty power: Lightning and grid hiccups spike at 6,000 V- imagine Shakespeare trying to write while someone smashes a cymbal every few seconds.

 • Wear parts: Carbon brushes, pulleys, door gaskets.
 Forgetting them is like ignoring the tires on a Ferrari.
-Small money, big downfall.
+Little money, big downfall.

 Section summary - You can’t stop time, but you can stop premature breakdown.
 Focus your attention on heat, water, grime, wobble, voltage, and parts.